 An early winter’s morning in the San Rafael grasslands Photo: Beth Russell

-Other than our bookend nights in Tucson, we’ll stay at the very comfortable Casa de San Pedro, a beautiful place with perfect night skies and birds just outside the door.
+Other than our bookend nights in Tucson, we’ll stay at the charming Casa de San Pedro, a beautiful place with perfect night skies and birds just outside the door.

 Day 1: The tour begins this evening in Tucson.
 Night in Tucson.

 Day 2: We’ll depart to the south, stopping in Madera Canyon in the Santa Rita Mountains, where we’ll be met in the lower canyon’s oaks by Arizona Woodpecker, the gregarious Mexican Jay, Bridled Titmice, and perhaps a stunning Painted Redstart.
-We’ll pause in desert scrub along the way to look for Rufous-winged and tinkling Black-throated Sparrows among other inhabitants.
-Continuing south along the east side of the Santa Cruz River, we’ll stop at access points near Tubac and Tumacacori where the berry-bearing shrubs along lanes down to the river attract a different array of birds each winter.
+We’ll pause in desert scrub along the way to look for Rufous-winged and tinkling Black-throated Sparrows, among other inhabitants.
+Continuing east through Box Canyon, we’ll emerge in rolling grasslands, where perhaps we’ll see Eastern Meadowlarks and Scaled Quail fleeing from roadside fences.

 We’ll explore the Huachuca Mountains and the San Pedro River drainage.
 What we do here will depend to some extent on what we’ve seen during the tour’s first days.
-Several wonderful canyons, notably Garden and Huachuca Canyons, on the eastern slopes of the Huachucas can hold sleepy Spotted Owls or Montezuma Quail, and the San Pedro River sometime has a resident Green Kingfisher, often detected by its softly penetrating call like two stones tapped together.
+Several wonderful canyons on the eastern slopes of the Huachucas can hold tooting Northern Pygmy Owls or Montezuma Quail.
+In recent years Sinaloa Wren, a new addition to the ABA list, has been seen with some regularity.
+The San Pedro River sometimes has a Green Kingfisher in residence, often detected by its softly penetrating call, like two stones tapped together.

-We’ll also spend a day in the Sulphur Springs Valley, where given reasonable water levels we’ll witness the mass arrival at Whitewater Draw of thousands of Sandhill Cranes from their morning’s foraging.
-At its best, it’s a spectacular, occasionally deafening, experience as thousands of birds return from feeding on waste corn and other crops in the valley.
-In addition to the cranes, Whitewater holds a mix of other waterbirds, among them often a shimmering cloud of Snow and Ross’s Geese.
+We’ll spend a day in the Sulphur Springs Valley, where given reasonable water levels we’ll witness the mass arrival at Whitewater Draw of thousands of Sandhill Cranes from their morning’s foraging.
+At its best, it’s a spectacular, occasionally deafening experience as multitudes of birds return from feeding on waste corn and other crops in the valley.
+In addition to the cranes, Whitewater holds a mix of other waterbirds, often including a shimmering cloud of Snow and Ross’s Geese.

-The sheer primitive appeal of such large birds in such large numbers is undeniable, but for some the real attraction of the Sulphur Springs Valley is the mass of sparrows, buntings, and raptors that are attracted to all the food that this well-watered valley provides.
-It’s never quite the same from one year to the next, but regal Ferruginous Hawks are common, and Red-tailed Hawks in all their bewildering variation are abundant.
-If it’s a good seed year, waves of White-crowned and Brewer’s Sparrows pour over the landscape, and the soft, whistled “whew” of Lark Buntings is everywhere.
-Among the less common denizens we may encounter are Mountain Plover, the buffy-faced Bendire’s or Sage Thrasher, and perhaps McCown’s Longspur.
+The primitive appeal of large birds in such high numbers is undeniable, but for some the real attraction of the Sulphur Springs Valley is the mass of sparrows, buntings, and raptors that are drawn to all the food that this well-watered valley provides.
+It’s never quite the same from one year to the next, but regal Ferruginous Hawks are common and Red-tailed Hawks in all their bewildering variation are abundant.
+If it’s a good seed year, waves of White-crowned and Brewer’s Sparrows pour over the landscape and the soft, whistled “whew” of Lark Buntings is everywhere.
+Among the less common denizens we may encounter are Mountain Plover, buffy-faced Bendire’s and streaky Sage Thrashers, or perhaps McCown’s Longspur.
 Nights at Casa de San Pedro near Sierra Vista.

 Day 8: The tour concludes this morning in Tucson.